CAJ: Alberta Press Gallery has a duty - and a right - to determine access

 Indeed, journalism in Canada is not a licensed profession.
 There is no industry accrediting body, such as a college of physicians, or a law society, as is the case for lawyers.
 Nevertheless, in Canada, the Charter of Rights and Freedoms provides a constitutional guarantee for the freedom of expression, which ensures the ability to express ideas freely.
 There is no dispute that this provision is a cornerstone of our democratic society.
 At the same time, however, the act of producing journalism is predicated on upholding high ethical standards, which demands that information gathered during the reporting process be presented accurately, fairly and transparently for public consideration.

-The Canadian Association of Journalists is a professional organization with more than 600 members across Canada.
-The CAJ's primary roles are public-interest advocacy work and professional development for its members.
+The CAJ is Canada's largest national professional organization for journalists from all media, representing more than 600 members across the country.
+The CAJ's primary roles are to provide high-quality professional development for its members and public-interest advocacy.

 SOURCE Canadian Association of Journalists